Locations:

 Vertebral body tethering to treat scoliosis

 Vertebral body tethering (VBT) is a relatively new technique for treating progressive scoliosis in children.
-Instead of conventional spinal fusion surgery, which significantly reduces spinal mobility, VBT preserves mobility while guiding the spine into alignment as the child grows.
+Instead of conventional spinal fusion surgery, which significantly reduces spinal mobility, VBT preserves mobility while guiding the spine into alignment as a child grows.

 Advertisement